 1. Indicate present or past membership participation in: Sweet Adelines International Other 2.
-Indicate areas of participation in the art form: ☐ Chorus member ☐ Director ☐ Section leader ☐ Quartet ☐ Choreographer ☐ Assistant Director ☐ Other 3.
-Indicate other types of experience in the art form: ☐ Coaching ☐ Teaching ☐ Arranging ☐ Other Indicate training received in the art form: a.
-Sweet Adelines International (list attendance at regional and international education events): b.
+Indicate areas of participation in the art form ☐ Chorus member ☐ Section leader ☐ Choreographer ☐ Other ☐ Other ector artet istant Director Indicate other types of experience in the art form: Coaching Teaching Arranging Other 4. b.
 Director Certification Program (list highest level attained): c.
-Other: C. Ava ilability 1.
+Other: C. Ava nilability 1.
 Occupation Employer 2.
-Do you work evenings? ☐ Yes ☐ No Weekends? ☐ Yes ☐ No 3.
-Would your work schedule permit you to attend weekly chorus rehearsals? ☐ Yes ☐ No If not, explain 4.
-Would you be available to direct the chorus for: Daytime performances? □ Yes □ No Weekend performances? □ Yes □ No If not, explain 5.
-Indicate when you would be available to attend educational events: ☐ Weekdays ☐ Weekends ☐ Evenings ☐ Summer Please provide an explanation for the times when you are not available:
+Do you work evenings?
+Yes No 3.
+Would your work schedule permit you to atto ☐ Yes ☐ No If not, explain • 4.
+Would you be available to direct the chorus f Daytime performances? ☐ Yes ☐ No Weekend performances? ☐ Yes ☐ No If not, explain 5.
+Indicate when you would be available to atte ☐ Weekdays ☐ Weekends ☐ Evening Please provide an explanation for the times v s 🖵 Summer